zhangzhemin/PositionalLabel/README.md

 # PositionalLabel
-This repo is the implementation of "Positional Label for Self-Supervised Vision Transformer".
+This repo is the official implementation of ["Positional Label for Self-Supervised Vision Transformer"](https://arxiv.org/pdf/2206.04981.pdf).
 Modified from [Swin-ViT](https://github.com/microsoft/Swin-Transformer).
 We mainly modified ViT_B.py and swin_transformer.py in the models folder.

 # Usage
 To train the Positional Label on ImageNet from scratch, run: